 What is Joint Replacement?

-Orthopedics involves the muscles, bones, cartilage, ligaments and other tissues, but these materials compose the various joints within our bodies.
-Dr. Burke’s services are aimed at improving the function of the limb in addition to eliminate pain for any of the joints.
-One form of treatment that Dr. Burke Orthopedics offers is computer assisted joint replacement surgery or arthroplasty with the use of technology provided through OrthAlign® products.
+Orthopedics involves the muscles, bones, cartilage, ligaments, and surrounding tissues, which compose the various joints within our bodies.
+Dr. Burke’s services are aimed at improving the function of the limb in addition to eliminating pain to any of the joints.
+One form of treatment Dr. Burke Orthopedics offers is computer assisted joint replacement surgery or arthroplasty with the use of technology provided through OrthAlign® products.
 OrthAlign® provides visual navigation of a joint procedure, assisting the surgeon with live information in the palm of their hand to accurately perform specific joint replacement operations.
 This reconstructive surgery comes in two forms: total replacement and partial replacement.
-Both forms of arthroplasty have a single goal, which is enhancing the patient’s range-of-motion without painful symptoms.
-Dr. Burke recommends total joint replacement only when the specific joint is beyond a point of repair.
-If the joint has some functionality, partial joint replacement is usually a better option.
+Both forms of arthroplasty have a single goal, which is to enhance the patient’s range-of-motion without painful symptoms.
+Dr. Burke may recommend total joint replacement when the specific joint is beyond the point of repair, but when the joint has some functionality, may suggest partial joint replacement as a better option.

-Dr. Burke specializes in joint replacement for three of the largest and most complex joints which are the hip, knee and shoulder.
-Since patients require joint replacement surgery for numerous reasons, Dr. Burke diagnoses the joint with physical examinations as well as radiology scans before finalizing any treatment plans.
-Orthopedic treatments are advancing every day so having the most up-to-date information and technology allows Dr. Burke Orthopedics to provide the most innovative treatments to our patients.
+Dr. Burke Orthopedics specializes in joint replacement of three of the largest and most complex joints, the hip, knee, and shoulder.
+Since patients require joint replacement surgery for numerous reasons, Dr. Burke will diagnose the joint with physical examinations as well as radiology scans before finalizing any treatment plans.
+Orthopedic education and procedures are advancing every day, so having the most up-to-date information and technology allows Dr. Burke Orthopedics to provide the most innovative treatments to our patients.